mgomersbach/cv/cv.md

 Employment Duration: 3 yrs 3 mos
 Location: Haarlem Area, Netherlands

-THE standard of sport timing equipment and data.
-From it's humble beginning in 1982 into the absolute dominant player on the market, providing a wide range of performance information for almost any sport with a time element today.
+**THE standard** of sport timing equipment and data.
+From it's humble beginning in 1982 into the absolute **dominant player** on the market, providing a wide range of performance **information** for almost any sport with a time element today.

-Helping this company modernize and maintain their office and datacenter infrastructure is a incredible journey where I enjoy many new insights into the sports industry, and hard/software design for it.
+Helping this company modernize and maintain their office and datacenter infrastructure was a incredible journey where I enjoyed many new insights into the **sports** industry, and hard/software design for it.

 Gained many friends while working (and after) and got motivated enough to run my first half-marathon